-Plus, ask us about some of these great additional cover options:
+Plus, ask us about some of these additional cover options:

 At Swinton, we have been providing insurance for over 60 years, and Landlord Insurance specifically for over 15 years.
-Our UK-based team is here to support you whenever you need us, and we work closely with our carefully-selected panel of insurers to find you our lowest price for your policy.
+Our team is here to support you whenever you need us, and we work closely with our carefully-selected panel of insurers to

 If you have more than one property, we can help you insure all of them with one simple policy, giving you one easy renewal date that’s easier to manage.
 Plus, we can offer lower rates on multiple properties.